davidmam/BS32011-class2017/README.md

 # Class Notes for BS32011 - 2017

-This repository is the shared repository for class notes and code
+This repository is the shared repository for class notes and code.
+The project overview is at https://github.com/davidmam/BS32011-2015

 ## Sequences